danielfett/draft-dpop/main.md

 its DPoP key and can used as described in (#http-auth-scheme).

-When the authorization server issues a refresh token to a public client that presents a valid DPoP proof at the token endpoint, it MUST also bind the refresh token to the respective public key and check the binding when the refresh token is presented to get new access tokens.
+When the authorization server issues a refresh token to a public client presenting a valid DPoP proof at the token endpoint, it MUST bind the refresh token to the respective public key and check the binding when the refresh token is later presented to get new access tokens.
 The implementation details of the binding of the refresh token are at the discretion of the authorization server.
+The authorization server both produces and validates the refresh tokens that it issues so there's no interoperability consideration in the specific details of the binding.

 Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server)